 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, OMV reported total carbon emissions of approximately 10,769,800,000 kg CO2e, with Scope 1 emissions at about 9,778,526,000 kg CO2e, Scope 2 emissions at approximately 991,275,000 kg CO2e, and Scope 3 emissions reaching about 241,269,012,000 kg CO2e.
+In 2024, OMV reported total greenhouse gas emissions of approximately 156,676,573,000 kg CO2e, with Scope 1 emissions at about 9,778,526,000 kg CO2e, Scope 2 emissions at approximately 991,275,000 kg CO2e (market-based), and Scope 3 emissions reaching about 95,362,239,000 kg CO2e.
 The company has set ambitious targets to reduce its carbon footprint, aiming for a 30% reduction in absolute Scope 1 and 2 emissions by 2030 compared to 2019 levels, and a 60% reduction by 2040.
 Additionally, OMV is committed to achieving net-zero emissions across all scopes by 2050.
-OMV's climate strategy includes specific near-term goals, such as reducing the carbon intensity of operations (Scope 1) by at least 30% by 2025 compared to 2010 levels and decreasing the carbon intensity of energy supply by 20% by 2030.
-The company also aims to establish carbon capture and storage (CCS) capacities of around 5 million tonnes per year by 2030 as a key measure to meet its targets.
-In Austria, OMV's Scope 1 emissions for 2024 were reported at approximately 3,102,805,000 kg CO2e.
-The company’s commitment to sustainability is further reflected in its endorsement of initiatives like the World Bank's "Zero Routine Flaring by 2030."
-Overall, OMV is actively working towards significant emissions reductions and transitioning to a more sustainable business model, aligning with global climate goals.
+OMV's climate strategy includes specific near-term goals, such as reducing the carbon intensity of operations (Scope 1) by at least 30% by 2025 compared to 2010 levels.
+The company also aims to establish carbon capture and storage (CCS) capacities of around 5 million tonnes per year by 2030 as a key measure to neutralise emissions.
+The emissions data and reduction targets are sourced from OMV Aktiengesellschaft, reflecting the company's commitment to sustainability and climate action.

 Access structured emissions data, company-specific emission factors, and source documents